VISUAL PASTS

 University of Amsterdam, The Netherlands

-As a Research Fellow and Data Scientist at the 4D Research Lab, I work on projects of the 4DRL, the CREATE lab and the Amsterdam Time Machine and I create new collaboration opportunities.
+As a Research Associate and Data Scientist at the 4D Research Lab, I work on projects of the 4DRL, the CREATE lab and the Amsterdam Time Machine and I create new collaboration opportunities.

 Archol, Leiden, The Netherlands